Özyeğin University, Çekmeköy Campus Nişantepe District, Orman Street, 34794 Çekmeköy - İSTANBUL

 ACCT 501 - Financial Accounting and Reporting: The course emphasizes (1) the concepts and conventions that underlie financial statements, (2) the methods that are used to record, summarize and report the effects of economic activities in financial statements, (3) the interpretation and analysis of financial statements, (4) identify the main users of financial information, and (5) understand the role played in the financial reporting process by all the participants.

-ECON 501 - Macroeconomics for Global Economy: This course provides a unified framework that can be used to analyse macroeconomic issues such as growth, inflation, monetary policy, fiscal policy, quantitative easing and financial crises.
+ECON 501 - Macroeconomics Dynamics: This course provides a unified framework that can be used to analyse macroeconomic issues such as growth, inflation, monetary policy, fiscal policy, quantitative easing and financial crises.
 The course is a mixture of macro theory and real-world applications.
 During the course, analytical models are developed and then are used to understand recent macroeconomic issues.

-ECON 502 - Economics for Managers: The course reviews microeconomic concepts such as supply and demand, production, cost, perfect competitiond and monopoly.
+ECON 502 - Managerial Economics: The course reviews microeconomic concepts such as supply and demand, production, cost, perfect competitiond and monopoly.
 The course also shows how economics affects main business decisions such as compensation, pricing, and market entry.
 Game theory and strategy are the final topics of the course.

-FIN 502 - Financial Management: This course focuses on the financial tools and methods necessary for managers to make intelligent investment decisions.
+FIN 502 - Financial Securities & Markets: This course focuses on the financial tools and methods necessary for managers to make intelligent investment decisions.
 The course starts off by looking at the financial markets and the financial instruments traded in these markets.
 Throughout the course, there is increasingly more exposure to the quantitative tools and methods of modern finance.

 MGMT 503 - Business Analytics: With today’s information technology, companies are able to collect and store tremendous amounts of data easily.
 What distinguishes successful businesses from others is their ability to extract useful information from mountains of data and make decisions based on this information.
 Moreover, management decisions are typically made under uncertainty.
 This course introduces a set of quantitative tools and techniques for analyzing and interpreting data as well as measuring and modeling uncertainty.